JPautz/Group-name/README.md

 ##5.
 Technologies

 Serverside - Java

 Clientside - Javascript

 ##6.
 Project Breakdown, Timeline and Milestones

-A prototype should be done by the end of this quarter and a full release should be done by the end of the next quarter.
+For the first version of Software Name:

+Initial Planning Completion
+* Projected date: 1/20/2017
+* Understanding of project capabilities and limitations
+* Understanding of what the UI will look like

+Specification Analysis Completion
+* Projected date: 1/27/2017
+* Transcribing the high-level thoughts in the planning phase into unambiguous requirements.

+Design and Initial Development Completion
+* Projected date: //2017
+* Understanding of the structure of the program.
+* Understanding of the technologies and libraries that are to be used.

+Implementation Completion
+* Projected date: //2017
+* Implementation of the specification

+Testing and Integration Completion
+* Projected date: //2017
+* Evaluating the implementation

 ##7.
 Risks and Uncertainties

-Information that we might need would not be available.
+* Information that we might need would not be available.
+For instance, we do not currently have access to the information PolyPlanner or PASS uses.
+* The intuivity of our user interface.